 The U.S. and U.K. sites are close to many authoritative servers, with median RTT of 45 ms, but a fairly long tail with 35% of RTTs exceeding 100 ms. Asian and Australian sites have generally longer RTTs, with only 30% closer than 100 ms (China), and 20% closer than 30 ms (Australia), while the rest are 150 ms or more.
 This jump is due to the long propagation latency for services without sites physically in these countries.
-(See Figure 15 for data.)
+(See Figure 17 for data.)

 Methodology: To evaluate query latencies with larger RTTs between client and server, we set up a DNS authoritative server (BIND-9.9.3) for an experimental domain (example.com) and query it from a client 35 ms (8 router hops on a symmetric path) away.
 Since performance is dominated by round trips and not computation we measure latency in units of RTT and these results generalize to other RTTs.
 For each protocol, we query this name server directly, 140 times, varying the protocol in use.
-As before, we repeat this experiment 10 times and report medians of all combined experiments (Figure 5).
+As before, we repeat this experiment 10 times and report medians of all combined experiments (Figure 7).
 Variation is usually tiny, so standard deviations are omitted except for cases (h) and (i).

-Performance: Figure 5 shows the results of this experiment.
+Performance: Figure 7 shows the results of this experiment.
 We first confirm that performance is dominated by protocol exchanges: cases (a), (b) and (c) correspond exactly to 1, 2, and 5 RTTs as predicted.
 Second, we see the importance of connection reuse or caching: cases (e) and (f) with reuse have identical performance to UDP, as does TCP fast open (case (d)).

 As before, pipelining for TCP shows a higher cost because the 140 queries queue behind each other.
 Examination of packet traces for cases (h) and (i) shows that about 10% of queries complete in about 1 RTT, while additional responses arrive in batches of around 12, showing stair-stepped latency.
-For this special case of more than 100 queries arriving simultaneously, a single connection adds some latency.